+Robert to Ross, moderate charge to student over seventeen preparing for Collegiate Course St. Edward's Hall, for boys under 13 year, unique in the completeness of its equipment.

-unique in the completeness of its equipment.
-The soth Year will open September 9, 1961 Cetalogues Free.
-Address REV. A. MORRISSEY, C. S. C., Presider " Inall, for boys under 13 years, The s which
+The soth Year will open September 9, 1945

-THE ORIGINAL

-OWER

-SH BRAN

-POMMEL
+Catalogues Pree, Address

+REV. A. MORRISSRY, C. S. C., Proble